eljrax/docker_demo/README.md

 It sets up a docker-swarm cluster across the hosts, with the one having the host-var swarm_manager running the manager container.

-**Check/modify the vars at the top of playbook.yml to suit your needs.
+**Check/modify the vars at the top of playbook.yml to suit your needs.**
-Also note that you will need to edit [templates/network_interfaces.j2](https://github.com/eljrax/docker_demo/blob/master/templates/network_interfaces.j2) if the interface for your private network is not eth2 as it's currently hard-coded.**
-This will be addressed in a future update.

 This is developed and tested on Ubuntu 14.04 VMs on the Rackspace cloud using a Cloud Network between the hosts.